About Wales Council of the Blind

-Vision in Wales (Wales' Council for the Blind) is the umbrella agency representing vision impairment within Wales.
+Wales Council of the Blind is the umbrella agency representing vision impairment within Wales.
 We work to campaign, lobby and support the improvement of services for people with sight loss.
-ViW provides a platform vision impaired people to raise their concerns and wishes.
+WCB provides a platform vision impaired people to raise their concerns and wishes.

-Vision in Wales' Articles of Association sets out a way of letting their members contribute to setting priorities and work streams.
-An important part of the new structure is the creation of Regional Steering Groups to inform Vision in Wales' work.
+WCB's Articles of Association sets out a way of letting their members contribute to setting priorities and work streams.
+An important part of the new structure is the creation of Regional Steering Groups to inform WCB's work.
 The four new Regional Steering Groups will be established across Wales, covering North, West, South East and South Central.

-Each group intends to offer a platform for local clubs, charities, statutory services and people with sight loss to get together and contribute to directing the work and resources of Vision in Wales.
-It's likely that priorities may vary from region to region, and we want that to be reflected in the work of Vision in Wales.
+Each group intends to offer a platform for local clubs, charities, statutory services and people with sight loss to get together and contribute to directing the work and resources of WCB.
+It's likely that priorities may vary from region to region, and we want that to be reflected in the work of WCB.